neondatabase/website/content/docs/reference/neon-cli.md

 ---
 title: Neon CLI
-subtitle: Learn how to use the Neon CLI to manage your projects from the command line
+subtitle: Use the Neon CLI to manage Neon projects from the command line
 enableTableOfContents: true
 isDraft: true
 ---

-Neon provides multiple ways to interact with your projects.
-With the command-line interface (CLI) you can interact with Neon from a terminal, or through automation, enabling you to authenticate to Neon, create and manage projects and roles, and more.
+Neon offers several methods for working with your projects.
+Utilizing the Neon Command Line Interface (CLI), you can operate Neon directly from a terminal or via automation.
+The Neon CLI facilitates numerous functions, such as Neon authentication, project creation and management, role assignment, and more.

-If you would like to interact with Neon programmatically, check out the to the [Neon API documentation](/docs/reference/api-reference).

 ## Synopsis

 The `neonctl` command can be called from command line.
-Without arguments, it displays command usage and help:
+Without any arguments, it displays command usage and help:

 ```bash
 usage: neonctl <cmd> [args]